MrJack91/mrjack91.github.io/_posts/2025-11-11-forward-port-to-windows.md

 ## Extension to access the same from another host
 - `C:\Windows\System32\drivers\etc\hosts`: add `127.0.0.1		my-domain.local`
   - to have the same domain name locally available
-- Because we would like to use a non-root port for ssh -> so that we can use the users `.ssh/config` we add a simple local redirect using `socat` (which runs as root)
+- Because we would like to use a non-root port for ssh -> so that we can use the users `.ssh/config` (and keys) we add a simple local redirect using `socat` (which runs as root)
   - setup a simple redirect as systemd service
     ```bash
     sudo apt install socat